 This comes from our first-hand experience of driving our rear-wheel-drive campervan over thousands of miles of dirt roads.
 We have handled all kinds of rough, steep, rocky, and sandy roads.
 Sure, there have been times when we decided to turn around, or park and continue on foot.

 But we can probably count the number of times RWD has prevented us from doing something on one hand.
-And since July 2019, we have only gotten stuck once and it was a bad combination of snow and mud.
+And since July 2019, we have only gotten stuck a handful of times.
+And never so bad that we couldn’t get out on our own.

 So it really comes down to how you plan to use your campervan.